Compact LED-Based Displacement Sensing for Robot Fingers: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we introduce a new method for building low-cost, compliant 6-axis F/T sensors designed to meet the needs for integration into robot hands.
-Our method relies on sensing the displacement between two sensor plates, each mounted with LEDs acting as light emitter or receivers.
+In this paper, we introduce a low-cost, compliant sensor designed to be easily integrated in a robot finger and provide information on the displacement induced by contact with the world.
+Our method relies on sensing the displacement between two rigid plates, each mounted with LED emitters and receivers.
 We analyzed such an LED-LED pair in isolation, and found it to be highly sensitive to relative displacements of the emitter and the receiver.
-We thus designed a sensor with 6 LEDs acting as emitters and 24 LEDs acting as receivers, distributed between the top and bottom plates of the sensor.
+We thus designed a sensor with six LEDs acting as emitters and 24 LEDs acting as receivers, distributed between the top and bottom plates.

-We showed that a simple supervised learning model trained on data from the 24 receiver LEDs can learn to map changes in these signals to external forces and torques applied between the two plates via the induced displacements.
+To characterize the information contained in the raw signals from our sensor, we tested whether it is possible to reconstruct overall finger wrench information, using a commercial force/torque sensor as ground truth.
+Our results showed that a simple supervised learning model trained on data from the 24 receiver LEDs can learn to map changes in these signals due to displacement of the flexure to external forces and torques applied between the two plates.
 The sensor output was particularly accurate for force/torques along/around the x and y axes, with additional work needed to improve sensitivity for the z axis.

+Although our sensor does not outperform the accuracy or precision of commodity F/T sensors, we believe that it offers useful information - especially along/about the axes most prevalent for manipulation - in a compact, robust and low-cost package.
+Modern learning-based manipulation methods often operate directly on raw, even uncalibrated sensor data \cite{bhirangi2024anyskinplugandplayskinsensing, pattabiraman2024learningprecisecontactrichmanipulation}, thus converting to an intermediate representation such as the one used here for sensor characterization may be unnecessary in the future.
+Considering the strong SNR of the raw signals of our sensor, we believe that it can be used in a similar manner for policy learning for manipulation.